-The Clinical Services Plan also includes a Single Point of Access for patients and professionals to gain access to advice to avoid admission and to keep well at home and to improve communication.
+The Clinical Services Plan also includes a Single Point of Access (SPoA) for patients and professionals to gain access to advice to avoid admission and to keep well at home and to improve communication.
 The provision of the SPoA is closely linked to the expansion in Acute Clinical Teams and reablement services which will be included in the Hospital2Home Transformation Bid and this is included in our plan for 2019/20.

-Livina Well
+Living Well

-Working towards our Strategic Aim of supporting better health and wellbeing by activating, promoting and empowering people to live well in resilient communities through our population health, primary prevention and digital wellbeing plans are essential to achieve a sustainable unscheduled care system.
-Our plans to improve population health through implementing the Primary Care Model for Wales by rolling out the Primary Care Cluster Model, developing the Cwmtawe Neighbourhood Approach, the Swansea Wellness Centre and digital wellbeing are described in sections X.
+Working towards our Strategic Aim of supporting better health and wellbeing by activating, promoting and empowering people to live well in resilient communities through our population health, primary prevention and digital wellbeing plans is essential to achieve a sustainable unscheduled care system.
+Our plans to improve population health through implementing the Primary Care Model for Wales by rolling out the Primary Care Cluster Model, developing the Cwmtawe Neighbourhood Approach, the Swansea Wellness Centre and digital wellbeing are described in Section 2.1, 2.2 and 2.3.

-The prevention actions regarding flu and smoking cessation described in section X are particularly important in the Health Board's area due to the high incidence of respiratory disease as evidenced in our rapid health needs review.
-Our plans to improve respiratory health are included in our Respiratory Disease Delivery Plan included in Appendix X. We have also been at the forefront in pushing the boundaries of the current restricting General Dental Service's contract which disincentiveses holistic oral health care through a range of new approaches which are included in our Oral Health Delivery Plan.
+The prevention actions regarding flu and smoking cessation described in Section 2.2 are particularly important in the Health Board's area due to the high incidence of respiratory disease as evidenced in our rapid health needs review.
+Our plans to improve respiratory health are included in our Respiratory Disease Delivery Plan included in Appendix 2.
+We have also been at the forefront in pushing the boundaries of the current restricting General Dental Service's contract which disincentiveses holistic oral health care through a range of new approaches which are included in our Oral Health Delivery Plan included in Appendix 2.
 This includes all of our continuing actions to improve oral health for children and adults in 2019/20.